Lite SDK (Enrollment Android)

 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }

-After, include the code below in the file build.gradle to add the Yuno SDK dependency to the application.
+Include the following code in the build.gradle file to add the Yuno SDK dependency to the application:

 dependencies {